International Committee of the Red Cross: World War I

 Between 1916 and 1918, the ICRC published a number of postcards with scenes from the POW camps.
 The pictures showed the prisoners in day-to-day activities such as the distribution of letters from home.
 The intention of the ICRC was to provide the families of the prisoners with some hope and solace and to alleviate their uncertainties about the fate of their loved ones.
 After the end of the war, the ICRC organized the return of about 420,000 prisoners to their home countries.
 In 1920, the task of repatriation was handed over to the newly founded League of Nations, which appointed the Norwegian diplomat and scientist Fridtjof Nansen as its "High Commissioner for Repatriation of the War Prisoners".
 His legal mandate was later extended to support and care for war refugees and displaced persons when his office became that of the League of Nations "High Commissioner for Refugees".
 Nansen, who invented the Nansen passport for stateless refugees and was awarded the Nobel Peace Prize in 1922, appointed two delegates from the ICRC as his deputies.

+A year before the end of the war, the ICRC received the 1917 Nobel Peace Prize for its outstanding wartime work.
+It was the only Nobel Peace Prize awarded in the period from 1914 to 1918.

+After the war ended, Henry Pomeroy Davison, who had been Chairman of the War Council of the American Red Cross pressed for the creation of an international organization to coordinate the work of the different national Red Cross societies.
+Based on his recommendation, the League of Red Cross Societies was founded on 15 May 1919, by the societies of Great Britain, France, Japan, Italy, and the United States.
+Davison, wanted the League of Red Cross Societies to supersede the ICRC in controlling the Red Cross action in international affairs.
+He argued that:

+It should be in reality, and not merely in name an International Committee, a Committee on which there will be representatives from all countries, instead of, as at present, a committee consisting of amiable but somewhat ineffective Geneva gentlemen.
+That which calls itself "international" has grown rather provincial… New blood, new methods, a new and more comprehensive outlook, these things are necessary.